Look at all search options!

 .net Network.
 You might find any kind of site under this domain suffix.
 It acts as a catch-all for sites that don't fit into any of the preceding domain suffixes.
 Information from these sites should be given careful scrutiny.

-Content from University of South Carolina Upstate Library Evaluating Information, URL & What it can tell you, Domain Suffix
+Adapted from University of South Carolina Upstate Library, Evaluating Information, URL & What it can tell you, Domain Suffix

 WebCrawler A meta-search tool, combining results from different search engines like Google, Yahoo, Ask, Live Search, and others.